Super Bowl Betting With Zelle Deposits

 LocalBitcoins is a trusted trading platform for BTC that allows private sellers to offer their cryptocurrency to private buyers, most of whom accept this type of transfer to do so.
 The process for buying BTC with Zelle – and then using it to wager on Super Bowl futures, props, or game lines – is as follows:

-- Join a trusted, reputable offshore betting site.
+- Join a trusted, reputable offshore betting site by following any link on this page.

 - Create a free account at LocalBitcoins.com.

-- Use LocalBitcoins to find a BTC seller in your area.
+- Use LocalBitcoins to find a BTC seller in your area that accepts Zelle Pay.

 - Use your online banking app to transfer Zelle to your chosen BTC seller.